ryansmcgee/seirsplus/README.md

 # SEIRS+ Model

 This package implements generalized SEIRS infectious disease dynamics models with extensions that model the effect of factors including population structure, social distancing, testing, contact tracing, and quarantining detected cases.

-Notably, this package includes both standard deterministic as well as stochastic network implementations of these models.
+Notably, this package includes stochastic implementations of these models on dynamic networks.

 **README Contents:**
 * [ Model Description ](#model)